James Kiehl River Bend Park ( JKRB )

 - Our chimney towers replicate swift's native habitat of large hollow trees.
 Our bluebird nest boxes provide shelter and nests for migrating Eastern bluebirds and native Texas species.

 - We placed benches and educational signage along the natural surface trails for rest, reflection, and education.

 - In spring the park is covered in a blue blanket of mealy blue sage; in fall, a sea of yellow cowpen daisies.

 - We created wildlife habitat brush piles or "critter condos" to provide habitat for a myriad of creatures from insects and lizards to rabbits and birds.
 The brush piles improve birding and wildlife viewing.
 On one birding trip over 20 species were seen at the brush piles.
 Find our brush piles in the southwest corner of the park at the old SA&AP rail bed.

 - JKRB is a preferred birding destination in the Hill Country.
 Birding groups from Kendall, Kerr, Gillespie, and Bexar counties hold bird walks at the park.
 KCPP and Hill Country Chapter Master Naturalists conduct a monthly bird and wildlife census.

 - The park was part of the historical Brownsboro community - site of a shingle-making camp.

 - Learn about the park's history, animals and plants that live in the park, "critter condos", grasslands, and the SA&AP railroad at the interpretive kiosk and throughout the park.

-- Texas Master Naturalists earn volunteer service credit at JKRB.
-Project code KL-04-B. Email us to volunteer.
+- Texas Master Naturalists from Hill Country Chapter and Alamo Area Chapter earn volunteer service credit at JKRB.
+Hill Country Chapter project code KL-04-B. Email us to volunteer.